Microsoft reverses course, will require vaccines for employees who want to return to the office

 Last week, Microsoft told employees that vaccinations were recommended but would not required for on-site work, according to media accounts and social media posts showing an earlier employee memo.

-A Microsoft spokesperson on Tuesday declined to confirm that the policy had changed.

-But Microsoft’s new vaccine policy follows similar moves last week by other employers, including tech rivals Google and Facebook, along with Disney and Walmart.
+Microsoft’s new vaccine policy follows similar moves last week by other employers, including tech rivals Google and Facebook, along with Disney and Walmart.
 This week, Tyson and healthcare giant Kaiser Permanente, which operates locally via the old Group Health network, joined the list.

 Redfin, the Seattle-based online brokerage with about 1,300 employees in Washington, told staff Tuesday it will delay its office re-opening indefinitely and will require employees to be vaccinated before they go in to the office.